Shilpa Shetty: Television judge and intermittent acting work (2010–present)

 Shetty's only appearance on-screen during her break was in the 2014 film Dishkiyaoon, where she appeared in the song 'Tu Mere Type Ka Nahi Hai'.
 She made her comeback to films after 14 years, with the 2021 film Hungama 2 which received widely negative reviews.
+In 2022, she appeared in Nikamma alongside Abhimanyu Dassani and Shirley Setia.
+She then starred in the 2023 female-led comedy Sukhee opposite Amit Sadh and Chaitanya Choudhry, where she played a wife who takes a break from her life to reunite with her friends.